bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Now, let\'s take a look at the script we can actually write to do this here.
-Let\'s do this over here.
-To begin with, I\'m going to make some variables for my heading and for the box to get those two elements.
+Now, let&apos;s take a look at the script we can actually write to do this here.
+Let&apos;s do this over here.
+To begin with, I&apos;m going to make some variables for my heading and for the box to get those two elements.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 408.  (###) ~~~~~~~~~~~~~~~~~~~-->